TIBCOSoftware/tibco-developer-hub/examples/plugin-scaffolder-backend-module-trigger-jenkins-job/README.md

 ## Install custom jenkins action (tibco:trigger-jenkins-job)

-We have exported the custom jenkins action named as 'jenkins-app-deploy-backend', as a plugin which is inside the 'plugins' folder of the root of the project.
+We have exported the custom jenkins action named as 'plugin-scaffolder-backend-module-trigger-jenkins-job', as a plugin which is inside the 'plugins' folder of the root of the project.

 Go through the readme file inside the plugin to add the custom action to developer hub.